 (B) nominates fewer men for prestigious awards like the Nobel prize

-(C) awards the Nobel prize to the most famous contributors
+(C) awards the Nobel Prize to the most famous contributors

 (D) selects individuals who are not prejudiced in any way